-Convention Definition Forward arrow symbol → The forward arrow symbol \rightarrow instructs you to select a series of menu items in a specific order.
-For example, Tools \rightarrow Options is equivalent to: From the Tools menu, select Options .
+Convention Definition Forward arrow symbol → The forward arrow symbol → instructs you to select a series of menu items in a specific order.
+For example, Tools → Options is equivalent to: From the Tools menu, select Options .

 Convention Definition Boldface font A boldface font indicates that the given word(s) are shown that way on a toolbar button or as a menu selection.
-For example, if you are told to select a menu item in a particular order, such as Tools→Options , or to click Save .
+For example, if you are told to select a menu item in a particular order, such as Tools >Options , or to click Save .
 Italic font An italic font in the body of the text indicates the introduction of important terminology.
 Expect to find an explanation in the same paragraph or elsewhere in the guide.
-Command For features in Thermo-Calc that use Console Mode (i.e. the command line), this font and all capital letters indicates that this is a Console Mode COMMAND.
+COMMAND For features in Thermo-Calc that use Console Mode (i.e. the command line), this font and all capital letters indicates that this is a Console Mode COMMAND.
 Examples of how you can use a command are written with code font.
 For example: Use DEFINE_ELEMENTS followed by a list of the elements that you want in your system.
 (To list the elements that are available in your current database, use LIST_DATABASE and choose Elements).
 HELP Text in blue and underline and a page number is a link to another topic in the current or referenced guide.
 Command names are often also topics.
 Clicking the link takes you to more detail about a particular command or subject in the PDF or documentation set. <enter></enter> Text with <angle brackets=""> indicates a keyboard entry.
 Usually to press <enter> (or Return) or to use a series of keys such as <ctrl +="" s="">.</ctrl></enter></angle> code and code bold A code font shows a programming code or code example.
-The соde bold font highlights the entry.
+The code bold font highlights the entry. click vs press In general, you click with the mouse to perform an action on the screen (e.g. click Save) and you press keys on a keyboard to enter a set of commands (e.g. press Ctrl+S).